China says faster economic reforms needed

 China adopted last November a reform blueprint for the rest of the decade.
 So far Beijing has chosen a steady and gradual way to carry out the plan.

-The regulator also said China will push forward price reforms for resource products and speed up urbanization-related reforms to allow more people to live in cities.
+The regulator also said China will push forward price reforms for resource products and speed up urbanisation-related reforms to allow more people to live in cities.

-It reiterated it would speed up efforts on liberalization of interest rates and exchange rates and quicken reforms on property taxes and consumption taxes.
+It reiterated it would speed up efforts on liberalisation of interest rates and exchange rates and quicken reforms on property taxes and consumption taxes.

 (Reporting By Xiaoyi Shao and Sui-Lee Wee; Editing by Matt Driskill)